nationalarchives/ds-alpha-es-ingest/README.md

     * set `ingest` to `True`.
 3. Run `python es_docs.py` and the ingest will begin.

+The machine you are using should have at least 8GB of RAM or be able to efficiently swap to handle the fact that at its peak, the ingest will use a little over 7GB of RAM.

 In the intial ingest, I tended to run in 40-50 lettercodes at a time, and then check them.

 If you leave this at this point the services will mostly work, but: